Hanny-Y/Hanny-Y/README.md

 - 👋 Hi, I’m @Hanny-Y from Nanjing University.
 - 👀 I’m interested in reading and painting.
+- 🎸 A ukulele named FourTails(四尾) and a guitar named Sakura but still in the air.
 - 🌱 I’m currently learning coding skills and how to make my life wonderful.
 - 📫 How to reach me :hannydeer7077@gmail.com
 - 😄 My dream: earn enough money to feed myself and become a guitar-rapper.